labdao/applayer-rest-api-hub/README.md

-# ʕ •́؈•̀) `worker-typescript-template`
+# ʕ •́؈•̀) LabDAO `openlab-application-api-worker`

+> NOTE: this repo is under very active development

-A batteries included template for kick starting a TypeScript Cloudflare worker project.
+A batteries included template for kickstarting a LabDAO OpenLab service provider API as a TypeScript Cloudflare worker project.

-## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template.
+## What is this for?

+This helps you spin up a service that provides applications in the LabDAO OpenLab ecosystem quickly and cheaply (usually free).

+(tbc)

 ## 🔋 Getting Started

 This template is meant to be used with [Wrangler](https://github.com/cloudflare/wrangler).
 If you are not already familiar with the tool, we recommend that you install the tool and configure it to work with your [Cloudflare account](https://dash.cloudflare.com).
 Documentation can be found [here](https://developers.cloudflare.com/workers/tooling/wrangler/).

+> Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.17 or newer to use this template.

 To generate using Wrangler, run this command: